e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**How handled.** The catch site wraps the original exception in `StepError` — the runtime counterpart of `BuildError` — carrying the cursor's frame, the boundary time, the trace boundary index (the replay pointer), and the original exception as `cause`, rendered with compact frames per [§13.2](#132-diagnostics-structured-values-one-carrier-exception)'s doctrine.
+**How handled.** The catch site wraps the original exception in `StepError` — the runtime counterpart of `BuildError` — carrying the cursor's frame, the boundary time, the **frame-entry boundary index** (the replay pointer: the frame-top boundary — grid or boundary zero — at which the failing frame began, always a legal replay halt, [§10.7](#107-replay-the-trace-re-drives-the-ordinary-loop)), and the original exception as `cause`, rendered with compact frames per [§13.2](#132-diagnostics-structured-values-one-carrier-exception)'s doctrine.
 The
 [§12.5](#125-the-always-on-conformance-check) conformance failure needs no separate path: it is thrown as its typed diagnostic at the table-write point and arrives at the same catch site, a species of `StepError` with the field-diff payload.
 Reproducibility holds by
-construction: staged inputs are drained and recorded to the trace at the frame top, *before* the boundary executes, so the failing boundary's inputs are already in the trace when it fails — the error names the boundary to replay to, and `replay!(sim2, trc; to_boundary = k - 1)` then `step!` re-executes the failure under instrumentation ([§10.7](#107-replay-the-trace-re-drives-the-ordinary-loop)).
+construction: staged inputs are drained and recorded to the trace at the frame top, *before* the boundary executes, so the failing boundary's inputs are already in the trace when it fails — the error names the frame-entry boundary `k` to replay to, and `replay!(sim2, trc; to_boundary = k)` halts exactly at that frame top; `step!` then re-executes the failing frame under instrumentation, localized boundaries included ([§10.7](#107-replay-the-trace-re-drives-the-ordinary-loop)).

 **Disposition.** The `Simulation` ends in a terminal status — `stopped` vs.
 `errored` — with the exception retrievable.
 A synchronous unattended run rethrows